-- In May and June of 1991, one off-site and four on-site monitoring wells were installed.
+- In May and June 1991, one off-site and four on-site monitoring wells were installed.

-- In February 1992, a representative of the U.S. Fish and Wildlife Service expressed concern over the potential threat posed to migratory birds by the lead-contaminated wetlands located near the Jackson Ceramix site.
+- In February 1992, a representative of the U.S. Fish and Wildlife Service expressed concern about the potential threat to migratory birds posed by the lead-contaminated wetlands located near the Jackson Ceramix site.
 As a result, an expanded site inspection was conducted at the site in March and April 1992.

-In September 2005, Jackson Ceramix was listed on the National Priorities List of most hazardous waste sites, making it eligible for additional federal funding for cleanup.
+- In September 2005, Jackson Ceramix was listed on the National Priorities List of most hazardous waste sites, making it eligible for federal funding for cleanup.

-In July 2009, EPA completed a field investigation of the areas potentially impacted by the former plant located west of the railroad track.
+- In July 2009, EPA completed a field investigation of the areas located west of the railroad track and potentially impacted by the former plant.

 - In February 2010, EPA started the investigation of wetlands.
-In the fall of 2010, EPA has been collecting soil, surface water, and ecological samples and has been installing new monitoring wells on the wetlands.
+In the fall of 2010, EPA collected soil, surface water, and ecological samples and installed new monitoring wells in the wetlands.